starwalker00/udabd-p3-SupplyChainCoffee/README.md

 ## Libraries

+### Truffle

+Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.
+It provides direct ways to :

+- compile, test and deploy smart contracts
+- inject jsonAbi into a front-end
+- manage different networks
+- use a development environment in a console with a local blockchain provided by ganache

 ### web3js

 This library is basically the go-to library for front-end smart contract interaction via blockchain nodes.
 It contains all the functionalities needed to :